 If you are successful in your application, you will be asked to provide evidence of your PhD qualification following the interview process.
 The evidence that you will need to provide is as follows:

 If relying on a recognised qualification awarded by a UK institution, you will be asked to provide a copy of your certificate.
 An academic reference, together with an explanation why the certificate is unavailable, may also be accepted.
 Acceptable reasons for the certificate not being available could include the certificate not having been issued yet, or the university being unable to replace a lost or damaged certificate.

-If relying on a recognised qualification awarded by an overseas institution, UK NARIC must have verified it as genuine and equivalent to a UK PhD.
-You will need to provide the UK NARIC reference number when prompted so this can be included on your Certificate of Sponsorship (CoS).
+If relying on a recognised qualification awarded by an overseas institution, UK ENIC (formerly known as UK NARIC) must have verified it as genuine and equivalent to a UK PhD.
+You will need to provide the UK ENIC reference number when prompted so this can be included on your Certificate of Sponsorship (CoS).